MatejTymes/JavaFixes/README.md

 ### ChangingValue

-If you have a value that changes over time and want to have derived values that reflects these changes, you could use this hierarchy of classes.
+If you have a value that changes over time and want to have derived values that reflects these changes, you could use this hierarchy of classes. (great if you have a config that changes during runtime, e.g.: db connection, memcached location)
 ```Java
     // mutable wrapper of connection details
     MutableValue<ConnectionDetails> connectionDetails = mutableValue(